Abhijit85/MongoDB_AWS_CnF_Provisioning/README.md

 2. **MongoDB Atlas CloudFormation resources** activated in every AWS account/region used.
 3. **Node.js 18+** and the **AWS CDK v2 CLI** installed locally.
 4. **cfn-guard** CLI (optional) for policy validation.
+5. Copy `.env.example` to `.env`, update with AWS credentials or profile, and `source .env` before deploying.

 ## Bootstrap & installation